kolodziejczak-sz/svelte-redux-connect/README.md

 </ul>
 ```

-If you're interest in docs you're free to base on https://react-redux.js.org/api/connect#overview
+If you're interested in docs you can rely on https://react-redux.js.org/api/connect#overview

 Although there's little difference:

-- theres no support for 2 options fields: forwardRef and pure because author consider them as React specific.
-The implementation consider all components as pure in context of areStatesEqual, areOwnPropsEqual, areStatePropsEqual,areMergedPropsEqual functions behaviour.
+- theres no support for 2 options fields: forwardRef and pure because the author consider them as React specific.
+The implementation consider all components as pure in the context of areStatesEqual, areOwnPropsEqual, areStatePropsEqual, areMergedPropsEqual functions behaviour.